VictoriaMetrics/operator/docs/configuration.md

     # It should reduce  vmagent and vmauth config sync-time and make it predictable.
     useCustomConfigReloader: false

-  # -- extra settings for the operator deployment. full list Ref: {{% ref "./vars" %}}
+  # -- extra settings for the operator deployment. full list Ref: https://docs.victoriametrics.com/operator/vars
   env:
     # -- default version for vmsingle
     - name: VM_VMSINGLEDEFAULT_VERSION